-- Older children may find it hard to learn a new language while keeping up with the lessons, and your child may have to repeat a year.
+- Older children may find it hard to learn a new language while keeping up with the lessons.
+As a result, your child may repeat a year.

 - Schools are usually only open in the mornings, which could be inconvenient if parents are working full days.

 - Your child may leave the school with qualifications that are not recognized back in your home country.

 - State schools have fewer extra-curricular activities compared to private schools.